Azure/-Microsoft-Defender-for-IoT/DeploySensorV22/readme.md

 <img src="./Images/PCAP_Player_Enabled.png">

-From the newly opend menu, scroll down to locate the "Advanced Configuration" option (Show in the image below in the red squre)
+From the newly opend menu, scroll down to locate the "Advanced Configuration" option (Shown in the image below in the red squre)

 <img src="./Images/Advanced_Configuration.png">